-University of Antwerp, Belgium; 12 months – in English – possibility for research internship/dissertation field work in the South.
-Start: September
+Institute of Development Policy and Management, University of Antwerp (IOB) 12 months – in English – possibility for research internship/dissertation field work in the South.

 The future of sustainable development is critically related to the promotion of better governance at the local, national, regional and international levels.
 Both a cause and a consequence of governance failures, violent conflict is incompatible with sustainable development.
 Processes of state formation, state failure and state reconstruction play a central role in this nexus between development, governance and conflict.

 This master analyses governance problems and possible responses with due consideration of the specific historical pathways of individual countries, as well as the interaction between dynamics at the national state level and the local society level.
 It also addresses the impact of global developments.
 Students are familiarized with multidisciplinary theoretical and practical insights that will improve their capacity to analyse governance challenges at different levels, in addition to improving the way in which they relate to processes of violent conflict and development.